Pioreactor/docs.pioreactor/user-guide/30-Advanced/00-accessing-raspberry-pi.md

 2. Type `ssh pioreactor@<insert unit name>.local`.
 For example, to access on our Pioreactor named _worker3_, we typed `ssh pioreactor@worker3.local`.
 The default password is `raspberry` (see "info" below).
 If asked "The authenticity of host...", enter "yes".

 :::info
-When typing in the password, characters may not show up as you type - that's normal.
+When typing in the password, characters may not appear up as you type - that's expected.
 This is a security feature.
 :::